9.6 Temperature

 Methods of Measurement

 Methods of measuring a client’s body temperature vary based on developmental age, cognitive functioning, level of consciousness, state of health, safety, and agency/unit policy.
-The LPN /RN will choose the best method after considering client safety, accuracy, and least invasiveness, all contingent on the client’s health and illness state.
+The nurse will choose the best method after considering client safety, accuracy, and least invasiveness, all contingent on the client’s health and illness state.
 The most accurate way to measure core body temperature is an invasive method through a pulmonary artery catheter.
 This is only performed in a critical care area when constant measurements are required along with other life-saving interventions.

-Methods of measurement include oralaxillarytympanicrectal, and dermal routes.
+Methods of measurement include oral, axillary, tympanic, rectal, and dermal routes.

 Oral temperature can be taken with clients who can follow instructions, so this kind of measurement is common for clients over the age of four, or even younger children if they are cooperative.
 Another route other than oral (e.g., tympanic or axillary) is preferable when a client is on oxygen delivered via a face mask because this can alter the temperature.

 Rectal temperature is an accurate way to measure body temperature (Mazerolle, Ganio, Casa, Vingren, & Klau, 2011).
 The rectal route is recommended by the Canadian Pediatric Society for children under two years of age (Leduc & Woods, 2017).
-However, this method is not used on infants younger than thirty days or premature infants because of the risk of rectal tearing.
+However, this method is not used on infants younger than 30 days or premature infants because of the risk of rectal tearing.
 If the rectal method is required, the procedure is generally only used by nurses and physicians.

 Dermal routes are alternative methods of measurement that may be used in some agencies and practice areas.
 This method can involve holding the device and sliding it over the skin of the forehead and then down over the temporal artery in one motion.
 Dermal strips can also be placed on the forehead to measure skin temperature, but are not yet widely used, and the accuracy of this method has not yet been verified.
 More recently, there has been an increase in non-contact infrared thermometers particularly in the era of COVID-19 and other highly transmissible diseases.
 Depending on the type, these thermometers can be held at a short distance from the forehead or temporal area to measure temperature.
 Alternatively, some handheld thermal scanners that use an infrared camera can be held at a greater distance to screen large masses of people.
 Please refer to the manufacturer’s suggested reference range for non-contact infrared thermometers and thermal scanners.

-What are Normal Temperature Ranges?
+What Are Normal Temperature Ranges?

 The human body’s core temperature (internal body temperature) is measured in degrees Celsius (ºC) or Fahrenheit (ºF).
-In Canada, degrees Celsius is most commonly used.
+In Canada, Celsius is most commonly used.

-In adults, the normal core body temperature (referred to as normothermia or afebrile) is 36.5–37.5ºC or 97.7–99.5ºF.
+In adults, the normal core body temperature (referred to as normothermia or afebrile) is 36.5–37.5ºC.

-A wider temperature range is acceptable in infants and young children, and can range from 35.5–37.7ºC or 95.9–99.8ºF.
+A wider temperature range is acceptable in infants and young children, and can range from 35.5–37.7ºC.
 Infants and children have a wider temperature range because their heat control mechanisms are less effective.
 They are at risk for heat loss for many reasons including having less subcutaneous fat than adults, a larger body surface area in comparison to weight (and larger head size in proportion to the rest of the body), immature metabolic mechanisms (e.g., they may be unable to shiver), and limited ability to produce heat through activity.
 They are also at risk of excessive heat production due to crying and restlessness as well as external factors such as being wrapped in too many blankets.

 Older adults tend to have lower body temperatures and are at risk for hypothermic states; reasons for this may include having less subcutaneous tissue acting as insulation, loss of peripheral vasoconstriction capacity, decreased cardiac output with resultant lowered blood flow to the extremities, decreased muscle mass resulting in reduced heat production capacity, and decreased metabolic responses.

 See Table 9.6.1 for normal temperature ranges based on method.
 The normal ranges vary slightly for each of the methods.
 It is important to consider a client’s baseline temperature as some individuals present with a temperature slightly above or below these ranges.
-It is not the Health Care Assistant’s role to make a clinical judgement about the temperature measurement; this is the responsibility of the LPN or RN.
+It is not the Health Care Assistant’s role to make a clinical judgement about the temperature measurement; this is the responsibility of the nurse.

 Table 9.6.1: Normal Temperature Ranges